Culture and Education

 The Consulate General works to support and augment these vital cultural ties.
 Through events such as lectures, art exhibitions, speech contests, visitation programs and festivals the Consulate General seeks increased cultural awareness and understanding.
 Through these efforts it is the Consulate General’s goal to deepen mutual understanding and friendship between the citizens of Japan and the citizens of Michigan and Ohio.

-Consulate General program, JET (Japan Exchange and Teaching) Program, offers Michigan and Ohio university graduates the opportunity to work in Japan as an Assisant Language Teacher or Coordinator of International Relations.
+The JET Program, offers Michigan and Ohio university graduates the opportunity to work in Japan as an Assisant Language Teacher or Coordinator of International Relations.

 There are also opportunities for state university students to gain educational and cultural experience in Japan via programs such as the Japan Center for Michigan Universities in Shiga Prefecture.
 High school students can also take part in the Michigan/Shiga Student Exchange Program as well as local sister-city exchange programs.

 The Consulate General of Japan in Detroit maintains a collection of various materials on Japan and Japanese culture.

 Subscribe to ConsuLink, the Consulate of Japan in Detroit's monthly e-newsletter, to stay updated about local Japanese related events and news.
 Visit the Newsletter page to find out more information or click here to subscribe!